ReconnectedCC/docs/docs/kromer/architecture.md

 ## Welfare
 Every hour a player plays on the server, the player is awarded a set amount of kromer.
+The exact amount is yet to be determined

 ## Krist compatibility
 Because of compatibility reasons, we are forced to make some hard choices in order to stay compatible with the Krist API.